operatorai/modelstore-docs/advanced/cli.rst

 Modelstore CLI commands
 =======================

-You can use modelstore (version > 0.0.71) from the command line to download a model.
-From within your virtual environment, you can use:
+You can use modelstore (version > 0.0.71) from the command line to upload and download models:

 .. code-block:: bash